 I was recently awarded both the LSU Graduate School Dissertation Year Fellowship and the Roland J. Pellegrin Outstanding Graduate Student Award.
 I am also honored to be nominated for the LSU Alumni Association Teaching Award for 2019.

-In Fall 2020, I joined the faculty of the Criminology and Criminal Justice Department at Merrimack College, part of Merrimack's School of Education and Social Policy.
-I look forward to teaching undergraduate and graduate-level Research Methods in Criminology while I finish my dissertation.
+I joined the faculty of the Criminology and Criminal Justice Department at Merrimack College in Fall 2020.
+I am teaching undergraduate- and graduate-level Research Methods in Criminology while I finish my dissertation.